geerlingguy/mac-dev-playbook/full-mac-setup.md

   - _After Dropbox Sync completes_: Run the playbook with `--tags post` to complete setup.
   - Symlink the synchronized `config.yml` into the playbook dir: `ln -s /Users/jgeerling/Dropbox/Apps/Config/mac-dev-playbook/config.yml /Users/jgeerling/Development/mac-dev-playbook/config.yml`
   - These things might be automatable, but I do them manually right now:
-    - Configure Time Machine backup drive and [Time Machine Editor](https://tclementdev.com/timemachineeditor/) (if needed)
+    - Configure Time Machine backup drive and set Time Machine backups to daily instead of hourly
     - Install Wireguard from App Store and add configuration (if needed)

 ## To Wrap in Post-provision automation